Information geometric regularization of the barotropic Euler equation: Comparison, conclusion, and outlook

 In this work, we have proposed an information geometric regularization of the barotropic compressible Euler equation and provided a proof of concept for its numerical application.
 To the best of our knowledge, this is the first work that regularizes continuum mechanical equations by modifying the geometry of the manifold of deformation maps.
 It thus opens up numerous directions for future work, including the application to other systems of PDEs, the use of different geometries, as well as the theoretical and numerical study of the resulting equations.
-For the sake of concreteness and conciseness, we have restricted this work to the case of the barotropic Euler equation and the information geometry induced by the log determinantal barrier function.
-However, generalizations to different geometries and related equations like the Navier Stokes and general Euler equations are straightforward to derive.
-An improved theoretical understanding of our approach will be crucial to identifying its most promising applications.
+For the sake of concreteness and conciseness, we have restricted this work to the case of the barotropic Euler equation and the information geometry induced by the logarithmic barrier.
+But generalizations to different geometries and equations like Navier Stokes and general Euler equations are straightforward to derive.
+An improved theoretical understanding of our approach will help identify its most promising applications.